Agoric/documentation/main/getting-started/ertp-introduction.md

 `Issuers` must be able to deposit and withdraw assets from a `purse`.
 This requires being able to add and subtract digital assets.
-They use a set of `amountMath` functions.
+They use a set of `AmountMath` functions.

-In addition to math operations, `amountMath` functions check on their arguments' `brands`, throwing an error if the wrong `brand` was used.
+In addition to math operations, `AmountMath` functions check on their arguments' `brands`, throwing an error if the wrong `brand` was used.

-An `amountMath` only works on assets of their associated `brand` and `issuer`.
+An `AmountMath` only works on assets of their associated `brand` and `issuer`.
-There can be many copies of the `amountMath` for a particular `brand` and its `issuer`.
+There can be many copies of the `AmountMath` for a particular `brand` and its `issuer`.

 ## Next Steps